EmileCalixte/base-ts-webpack-skeleton/README.md

-# Base skeleton for JS app with webpack
+# Base skeleton for TS app with webpack

-A very basic skeleton for a JavaScript app using webpack
+A very basic skeleton for a TypeScript app using webpack

 ## Install dependencies